timescale/docs/timescaledb/how-to-guides/upgrades/upgrade-pg.md

 |TimescaleDB&nbsp;2.4|&#10060;|&#10060;|&#10060;|&#9989;|&#9989;|&#10060;|
 |TimescaleDB&nbsp;2.5 and higher|&#10060;|&#10060;|&#10060;|&#9989;|&#9989;|&#9989;|

-You need to upgrade PostgreSQL and TimescaleDB in two seperate steps.
+You need to upgrade PostgreSQL and TimescaleDB in two separate steps.
 This is so that you can make sure each upgrade completes properly.
 For example, if you are running PostgreSQL&nbsp;10 and TimescaleDB&nbsp;1.7.5, and you want to upgrade to PostgreSQL&nbsp;13 and TimescaleDB&nbsp;2.2, upgrade in this order: